gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 #### `ForwardAgent local`

-In order to use the Teleport SSH Agent extensions described below, user's will need to forward the Teleport Key Agent (`/tmp/teleport-xxx/teleport-xxx.socket`) rather than the System Key Agent (`$SSH_AUTH_SOCK`) usually forwarded by `tsh ssh -A`.
+In order to use the Teleport SSH Agent extensions described below, users will need to forward the Teleport Key Agent (`/tmp/teleport-xxx/teleport-xxx.socket`) rather than the System Key Agent (`$SSH_AUTH_SOCK`) usually forwarded by `tsh ssh -A`.
 As described in [RFD 22](https://github.com/gravitational/teleport/blob/master/rfd/0022-ssh-agent-forwarding.md), this can be done with `tsh ssh -o "ForwardAgent local"`.

 To improve UX, we can add an option via an env variable - `TELEPORT_FORWARD_AGENT`, and a [tsh config file](https://goteleport.com/docs/reference/cli/#tsh-configuration-files) value - `AgentForward`.
 This way, `tsh ssh -A` could check these values before defaulting to the System Key Agent.

 #### `tsh` Profile

-When a user does `tsh ssh -o "ForwardAgent local"`, their local key store will be forwarded to the remote host.
-Since the remote session doesn't have any `tsh` profile metadata (`~/.tsh/current-profile`, `~/.tsh/proxyhost.yaml`), `tsh` will need a new way to discern the remote session's current profile and profile information.
+When using `tsh ssh -o "ForwardAgent local"`, the user's local `~/.tsh` profile will be forwarded through a new SSH Agent extension.

-##### Option 1 - use current connection to determine profile

-Within a remote session, in the absence of a `~/.tsh` profile, `tsh` can check the env variables `SSH_SESSION_WEBPROXY_ADDR`, `SSH_TELEPORT_CLUSTER_NAME`, and `SSH_TELEPORT_USER` to determine the current profile. `tsh` calls will ping the proxy on each request to get retrieve other important profile information, such as tls routing mode.

-Pros:

-* avoids leaving files in the remote host's `~/.tsh` directory

-Cons:

-* introduces additional proxy round trips to retrieve profile information on each call to `tsh`
-* introduces a separate `tsh` profile system to maintain, which may not support all `tsh` features evenly
-* prevents users from swapping profiles without re-logging in

-##### Option 2 - copy local profile

-Within a remote session, in the absence of a `~/.tsh` profile, `tsh` can check the forwarded Teleport SSH Agent for profile information.
-This will include the current profile and the `yaml` files for each available profile.
-Only profiles with a corresponding forwarded ssh agent key will be returned.
-These files will be copied into the remote session's `~/.tsh` directory so that `tsh` can function as usual with the keys available.

-Pros:

-* only one additional ssh agent roundtrip for the first call to `tsh`
-* extends remote `tsh` support evenly across different features

-Cons:

-* leaves files in the remote hosts's `~/.tsh` directory
-* potentially unintuitive UX, as the `tsh` profiles appears to be forwarded, but is not actually synchronized with the local host `tsh` profiles

-##### Option 3 - forward local profile

-Within a remote session, in the absence of a `~/.tsh` profile, `tsh` can check the forwarded Teleport SSH Agent for profile information.
 This will include the current profile and the `yaml` files for each available profile on the local host.
 Only profiles with a corresponding forwarded ssh agent key will be returned by the forwarded agent.

-Pros:

-* seamless UX - users can switch between nodes and sessions while maintaining the same `tsh` profile across all sessions
-* avoids leaving files in the remote host's `~/.tsh` directory
-* extends remote `tsh` support evenly across different features

-Cons:

-* more difficult to implement
-* introduces additional ssh agent round trips to retrieve profile information on each `tsh` call

-##### Option Choice: 2

-In my opinion, option 3 provides the best UX and will fit best into the current profile system, but option 2 provides us with a simpler initial implementation that can be extended to option 3 in the future.

-Both options would use the same ssh agent profile extension, but option 2 can simply query the profiles once before normal `tsh` operations and fill out the remote session's `~/.tsh` directory with current profile information.
-From an implementation perspective, this allows us to avoid a lot of additional changes necessary to interface with the ssh agent profile directly, as opposed to the `~/.tsh` profile.

-If in the future, users request the seamless UX of option 3, or request that `~/.tsh` files are not left after the remote session, we can implement option 3 without wasting any of the work done for option 2.
+This will lead to seamless UX between local and remote sessions.

 ### Teleport Key Agent Changes